-Yayanagi considers art as something that should exist in every living space in an impartial manner, rather than something that is prominently displayed in an ostentatious way.
-He successfully visualizes the social conditions of the time, combining bold composition of color planes, vivid colors produced by removing unnecessary shadows, eroticism presented in a cheerful tone, and his humor, like putting puzzle pieces together.
-The artist named this style as “Pop Uki” which is a combination of two words of pop art and Ukiyo-e.
-The abundant exoticism he experienced first hand in his youth is embodied in him, and that seems to make his art borderless beyond any logic, a long way ahead of the trend of the world.
+After dropping out of University, Go Yayanagi moves to São Paulo (Brazil) and engages in various creative activities there.
+Yayanagi travels a lot around the world, then, transfers to Paris where he becomes to study under the copperplate printing's master, S.W.
+Hayter.
+Yayanagi's works are presented at many exhibitions, among which the 11th São Paulo Biennial (1957) is included.
+The Artist considers art as something that should exist in every living space casually rather than something that is prominent displayed ostentatiously.
+Yayanagi creates works in a wide range of formats, from oil painting, printing, mosaic mural and stained glass, to textile and fashion design.
+The artist successfully visualizes the social conditions of the time, combining bold composition of color planes, vivid colors produced by removing unnecessary shadows, eroticism presented in a cheerful tone, and his humor, like putting puzzle piece together.
+The abundant exoticism the artist experienced in his youth embraces him, and that seems to make his art borderless beyond any logic, a long way ahead of the trend of the world.